-Why are there so many accidents caused by climbing stairs in the house
+Why are there so many accidents caused by walking stairs in the house

-Recently it was in the newspaper "Dafne Schippers fell down the stairs"
+Recently the newspaper stated "Dafne Schippers fell down the stairs"

 as she says in runnersworld.com

 Every year you read many of these articles in the newspaper or in the news.
-Now Dafne Schippers is super trained and young, so that recovered again, but you can also end up unhappy with all the consequences that entails.
+Now Dafne Schippers is super trained and young, so she will recovered again, but you can also end up hurting yourself more severe.
 "Why do so many Dutch people fall down the stairs?" you can ask yourself.

-I think the reason for this is that the Dutch staircase is still a final step when building a house.
+I think the reason for this is that the Dutch staircase is still the final step when people are building a house.
 In this article I will try to explain how that is possible and how these problems can be solved and we can reduce the accidents that occur annually (and some even with fatal consequences).

 Why is the Dutch staircase still a final point in construction?

 Nowadays, when building a house, as much living space as possible must be realized.
 The land prices are expensive, which means the plots are relatively small.
 To make the most optimal layout possible, the living space is laid out as large as possible.
 The space for a stairwell is therefore kept small.